nirvannar/UdacityProject/README.md

 There is an additional .py file that runs the necessary code to obtain the final model used to predict salary.

 ## Results <a name="Results"></a>

-The main findings of the code can be found at the post available here.
+**_The following questions were answered from the data._**
+*How other developers suggested breaking into the field (what education to pursue)?
+Which is the highest Volcano in the world?
+Which country has the most volcanoes?
+What are the most volcanoes per Volcano Type in descending order?
+How many eruptions were in 2021 July YTD, and which were they?
+Which is the closest volcano to OR Tambo Airport in Johannesburg, South Africa?
+Which are the active volcanoes within 3000km radius of OR Tambo Airport in Johannesburg, South Africa?*

 ## Licensing, Authors, and Acknowledgements<a name="Licensing,-Authors,-and-Acknowledgements"></a>
 Must give credit to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
-Otherwise, feel free to use the code here as you would like!
+Otherwise, feel free to use the code here as you would like!https://thenounproject.com/term/volcano/1708/
+Volcano
+By Joris Hoogendoorn, NL
+Creative Commons
+Volcano by Joris Hoogendoorn from the Noun Project